Hiking: My Unexpected Chill Zone

 I got a phone.
 (I know, it sounds shallow.
 Stay with me).

-At first, taking photos was just a way to entertain myself on the trail.
-But later, looking back at those pictures, something clicked.
+At first, taking photos was just something to keep myself entertained on the trail.
+But later, when I looked back at those pictures, something clicked.
 They were stunning (the scenery in the photo, not my skills).
-The lighting, the color, the layers, the trees I swore looked the same suddenly felt alive and different.
-I realized each hike had its own personality, its own rhythm.
-And beyond the visuals, they all shared something deeper: a sense of serenity.
+The lighting, the color, the layers, the trees I swore looked the same suddenly felt vibrant and full of life.
+I realized every hike had its own personality, its own rhythm.
+And beneath the scenery, they all shared something deeper: a sense of serenity.
 Stillness.
-A kind of beauty that you can’t replicate.
+A kind of beauty that can’t be replicated.

-Ironically, it was through my phone that I learned to put my phone down and truly see nature.
+Ironically, it was through my phone that I learned to put it down and truly see nature.

-Since then, hiking has become one of my favorite activities.
-I try to get out at least once a month, preferably on a trail that’s five miles or longer (the more time in nature, the better).
+Since then, hiking has become one of my favorite ways to reset.
+I try to hit a trail at least once a month, ideally one that’s five miles or longer (the more time in nature, the better).
 I’ve even managed to convert a former hiking skeptic into someone who now asks me when our next hike is.

-It’s funny— what once felt boring is now what I crave when life feels overwhelming.
-Hiking taught me to slow down, look closer, and find joy in the small, quiet things.
+What once felt like a chore has become something I crave when life feels overwhelming.
+Hiking taught me to slow down, pay attention, and find joy in the small, quiet things I used to overlook.